open5e/open5e/source/classes/warlock.rst

 *Prerequisite: 7th level*

-You can cast *confusion* once using a warlock spell slot.
+You can cast :ref:`srd:confusion` once using a warlock spell slot.
 You can’t do so again until you finish a long rest.

 Eldritch Sight
 ^^^^^^^^^^^^^^

-You can cast *detect magic* at will, without expending a spell slot.
+You can cast :ref:`srd:detect-magic` at will, without expending a spell slot.

 Eldritch Spear
 ^^^^^^^^^^^^^^

-*Prerequisite:* eldritch blast *cantrip*
+*Prerequisite:* :ref:`srd:eldritch-blast` cantrip

-When you cast *eldritch blast*, its range is 300 feet.
+When you cast  :ref:`srd:eldritch-blast`, its range is 300 feet.

 Eyes of the Rune Keeper
 ^^^^^^^^^^^^^^^^^^^^^^^